 Mind map the content, then sketch the layout.
 Start by dumping out everything you would want to include in the spreadsheet, the sub-group

 Each main topic is a separate workbook or sheet.
 Branches are column headings.
-One of the branches is the variable by which to divide sheets you would likely want to manipulate into the rows
+One of the branches is the variable by which to divide sheets

 Sketch out a spreadsheet to track 5 products across 12 months: